baconsocrispy/reb-portfolio/README.md

 `read_timeout:         5 `

 ## TO DO
-* Find a way to have styled components class names show up in devtools

 * Loading spinner for each route
 * Add category sorting
-* console errors reloading project pages: look into this library https://github.com/zzarcon/default-passive-events
 * Default settings for components with style variables
-* Add 'send success' message to contact page
 * headers in backend api is showing a type error
+* Restyle about page bio
+* Admin section

+* console errors reloading project pages: look into this library https://github.com/zzarcon/default-passive-events
+* Find a way to have styled components class names show up in devtools (Requires Babel configuration with ESBuild)